 The first issue that springs to mind will be familiar to anyone who regularly uses cloud or SaaS applications.
 Because these free tools are all online-only, you can’t use them without internet access – or indeed if their servers are down.
 Contrast this with the tools that designers commonly use – locally installed software like Adobe’s (confusingly named) Creative Cloud which can be used offline.

-Formulaic, Homogenised Design
+Homogenised Design By Numbers

-Canva is arguably the most popular online design tool around, and often encourages users to rely on its pre-designed templates and asset libraries.
+Canva is arguably the most popular online design tool around, and it encourages users to rely on its pre-designed templates and asset libraries.
 This can result in very formulaic designs that are markedly similar to other brands who use Canva.
 This may not be much of a problem for smaller impact, fast-paced graphics like social media posts, but if you need a design with a bit more staying power, you’ll probably fare much better by commissioning an experienced graphic designer.

 Though he takes a less rosy view of Canva than we do, Social Media Strategist Jon-Stephen Stansel makes a very astute point: